 1. Press Windows key+E to open the File Explorer.

-3. Now, right click on the pen drive.
-Then, click on “Format” to start formatting the drive.
+3. Now, right-click on the pen drive and click on “Format” to start formatting the drive.

-4. In Format window, click on ‘File system‘ and select “NTFS” from the drop-down list and then click on “Start” to start the formatting process.
+4. In the Format window, click on the ‘File system‘ and select “NTFS” from the drop-down list and then click on “Start” to start the formatting process.